crystall1nedev/Inspiron-5570-KBR-Hackintosh/README.md

 Everything works, credit to phd91105 for the most part with ACPI patches and kexts, just adjusted for this particular model.

+**This EFI is not made to be used without modification, and as such issues are disabled.** It is simply here for reference.

 Bootloader: Opencore 0.8.2 (release)

 Kexts: all updated (as of 07.08.22)